nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

 I mentioned in my [last IKEA post](https://craftycody.com/crafts/doors-ikea-kallax/) that I have several kallax shelving units in my house and I've had them all for years.
 I hate getting rid of perfectly good furniture just to buy something new, so I started updating what I had.
 I've already put a set of doors on one kallax, so now it's time to move on to the one in my sunroom.

 These doors will be bigger than the ones I made for my tv stand.
 Basically, I'll be doubling the size of each door and only adding two to the kallax instead of four.
-I wanted it to look a little different than the one in the living room.
+I wanted it to look slightly different than the living room one.
 I also won't be staining or painting these doors, however, you easily could if you wanted.

 I guess this would count as an IKEA hack.
 I have one more kallax after this one and will more than likely be adding doors to it as well.
 Maybe I can come up with something a little more special since it's a 2x2 cubby unit.